Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 France’s Encyclopaedia of Science, dated 1765, describes a silvered rabbit such as the Champagne d’Argent and the Argente Brun, but under the name of a Riche Rabbit, possibly because, again in the ancient words of Marrkham, "When another skin is worth two or three pence, they are worth two shillings."

 Champagne d’Argent rabbits are born pitch black.
-It is not until their first junior coat, around 7-8 weeks old, that the silvering effect begins to show itself.
+It is not until their first junior coat, at around 7-8 weeks old, that the silvering effect begins to show itself.

 As the new coat begins to come in, the "secondary" guard hairs are white-tipped.
 The "primary" guard hairs and the undercoat, however, are still fully pigmented.
 The effect this gives is that of "old silver."
 The darkness of the still-pigmented guard hairs and the undercoat, where they show through, "tarnishes" the overall silveriness of the rabbit.
 This is very striking and attractive, and is the reason why over the ages, the pelt of the rabbit we know today as the Champagne d'Argent commanded huge premiums over the value of a standard rabbit pelt.